DirectStandards/timplus-server-boot/DepGuide.md

 You can now validate that the server is running by accessing the admin console.
 By default, the admin console runs on port 9090 and can be access (on the local server) via the following URL:  http://localhost:9090/

 Login using the default username/password configured in your application.yml file.
 At this point you are ready to continue configuring your TIM+ implementation.
 Refer to the [Configuration](Configuration) guide for instructions on completing the configuration.

+**NOTE:** The admin console login username consists of the"Bare JID" of an account; i.e. user@domain.
+For example, the default username to log into the admin console (assuming you don't change the initial configuration illustrated earlier in this chapter) is timplus@domain.com.